cayank/2fa-api/README.md

 # 2fa-api
-This rest API checks its data when it checks the entered body.
+This rest API checks its body when requested.
 To create a 2-FA key you need to have your own secret key by using Google Authenticator or somewhat.

 ## Starting the server
 Make sure you set the necessary environment variables.
 You can take a look at `.env.example` file for the variables.